 If you have $250,000 in your bank, you have some options to fund several years of retirement that can help your budget go far.

-Here are some of the best states where you can still retire with $250,000 in savings.
+Here are some of the best states where you can still retire with $250,000 in savings (paired with Social Security).

-Editor's note: based on data from the U.S. Census Bureau and other resources.
+Editor's note: Based on data from the U.S. Bureau of Labor Statistics and the Social Security Administration.

 Mississippi

-In Mississippi, you can expect $250,000 to last you about five years and seven months, with the average annual expenditure at over $44,476 for retirees.
+In Mississippi, you can expect $250,000 to last you about eight years and five months, with the average annual expenditure at $52,816 for retirees.
 Mississippi has a very low cost of living, making it quite affordable for most needs.

 While the state certainly offers warm weather, it may not be ideal for those who want to live along pristine beaches or in upscale communities.